Panama: The Best Country for Expats in 2024

 House Hunting in Easy Mode

 Speaking of finances: expats praise the affordability of housing in Panama, which over three in five (62%) rate favorably (vs. 34% globally).
 Plus, it’s the country where it’s the easiest for expats to find accommodation (1st).
-Panama’s overall 3rd place in the Housing Subcategory is not the only reason for its great performance in the Expat Essentials Index (4th), though.
+Panama’s overall 3rd place in the Housing Subcategory isn't the only reason for its great performance in the Expat Essentials Index (4th), though.

 Expats have few issues with the Language (11th), and nearly everyone (98%) praises the unrestricted access to online services such as social media (vs. 82% globally).
 Plus, respondents found it easy to get a visa to move to Panama in the first place (4th).